Mobile Phone Driving Offences - What to Do If You Are Caught on Your Phone While Driving

 Defending allegations of mobile phone driving offences

-Mobile phone driving laws are very clear cut.
-Simply put, it is illegal to hold a mobile phone or sat nav while you are driving or riding a motorcycle.
+Mobile phone driving laws are very clear-cut.
+Simply put, holding a mobile phone or sat nav while driving or riding a motorcycle is illegal.
 Previous mobile phone laws stipulated that drivers could not use their phones for communication purposes, but this was updated to ban drivers from holding their phones for any reason.
-To use such a device, you must have hands-free access, such as a Bluetooth headset or a windscreen mount.
+You must have hands-free access, such as a Bluetooth headset or windscreen mount, to use such a device.

 A device must also not block your view of the road or any traffic.
 The law regarding the use of mobile devices also applies if you are stationary at a set of traffic lights, queuing in traffic or supervising a learner driver.